S. Janaki: Hamsalekha

 By the end of 80s Hamsalekha established himself as the top music composer in Kannada cinema pushing all the veteran composers to the background.
-His strong association with actor Ravichandran resulted in so many hit songs.
+His strong association with actor Ravichandran resulted in many hit songs.
 S Janaki was his first choice during the initial days of his career.
 SPB-SJ-HL created some of the evergreen duets in movies like Premaloka and Ranadheera.
-S Janaki worked in more than 40 films with Hamsalekha and sang all-time hit solos and duets.
+S. Janaki worked in more than 40 films with Hamsalekha and sang all-time hit solos and duets.

 Vijaya Bhaskar

 Kannada cinema offered SJ real gems of her singing career and Vijaya Bhaskar is no exception.
 Though his main singers were P Susheela in 60s and Vani Jayaram and Chitra in 70s and 80s, he gave some of his best compositions to S Janaki in movies like Gejje Pooje, Bellimoda, Upasane, Seetha (1970 film); he chose her whenever the song needed some special singing.
 "Gaganavu ello bhoomiyu ello" remains one of the most memorable songs of S Janaki.
 If we take the top 10 songs of S Janaki in Kannada cinema there would definitely be at least 2 songs composed by Bhaskar.